ZaccariaDev/noDrive/README.md

 3. Add `ensure noDrive` to your `server.cfg` file

 ### Configuration
-Modify the `sv_config.lua` file to define the allowed vehicles for each job:
+Modify the `server/sv_config.lua` file to define the allowed vehicles for each job:

 ```lua
 Config.JobVehicles = {